 I love humans.
-My friends, my family – we are mostly humans.
-There are a few dogs and a couple of cats.
-Some goldfish.
-And my brother has a beautiful leopard gecko called Gonville, so it is upsetting to be told that ‘we’ are responsible for destroying the planet.
+My friends, my family, we are mostly humans (if you don’t count dogs, cats and my brother’s beautiful leopard gecko, Gonville.)
+So it’s upsetting to be told that ‘we’ are destroying the planet.

 ‘We’ get hoodwinked into buying expensive green alternatives, then told afterwards they are even worse ‘because.’
 Bombarded with alarmist headlines, that scare us half to death as we go about our lives – then hit with impenetrable bureaucracy when we try to make things better.

 Just see the reply my friend in UK got when she questioned Ryvita about their recent up-take of single use packaging.